Team8-Codepath/CinemaUp/README.md

 <img src='finalProjWire.png' width=''>

 ## Sprint 1
+For Sprint 1 we decided to create seperate features of our app on different branches.
+We will be merging those branches and integrating those different features in Sprint 2.
 - [X] User Authentication Page
 - [X] Now Playing Movies Horizontal Recycler View
 - [X] Navigation Bar